 How Much Does a 3D Printer Operator Make?

 There’s quite a wide range of salaries that people in the 3D printing industry make.
-It really depends on a few things such as what country you are in, your level of experience, the position you hold and the supply and demand of labour in the position.
+It really depends on a few things such as what country you are in, your level of experience, the position you hold and the supply and demand of labor in the position.

 According to PayScale, here are some average salaries for professionals in the 3D printing industry in the US: